 Develop a new computing application (web-based, laptop-based, and/or smartphone-based), which includes a user interface.
 The system should be interactive and innovative, i.e., it should not exist out there.
 Our goal is to work to develop a new interface, not to duplicate (or mimic) an existing one.

-Remember: This semester, we will design the user interface.
+Remember: This semester, you will design the user interface.
 You will not have to write any code to implement the system.

 - What problem are you solving?
 (It is OK if other solutions exist - yours has to be different and better...)